UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When reading a digital gas meter, only record the main digits and ignore any numbers in a red box or after a decimal.

 If you have a newer natural gas meter, you might have an electronic display.
-Capturing a digital gas meter reading is incredibly straightforward because the interface functions exactly like the mileage odometer in your vehicle.
+Capturing a reading for this setup is incredibly simple because the interface functions exactly like the mileage odometer in your vehicle.
+To learn how to read digital gas meter screens correctly, follow this straightforward process:

 1. Read from left to right: Write down the main black digits exactly as they appear on the screen.